ginozambe/excel_sales_data/README.md

 ## Bike Sales Analysis Dashboard

-Bike sales data analyzed through an interactive Excel dashboard, providing insights into purchasing patterns based on demographics and commuting distances.
+An analysis of bike sales data through an interactive Excel dashboard, providing insights into purchasing patterns based on demographics and commuting distances.

 ### Data Processing